Concordium/concordium.github.io/source/shared/net/resources/glossary.rst

 Wallet
 ======

 A wallet is an app that allows cryptocurrency users to store and retrieve their digital assets, and manage identities and accounts.
+Concordium has two wallet types.

+The Desktop Wallet
+^^^^^^^^^^^^^^^^^^

+The Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from your desktop and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.

+The Mobile Wallet
+^^^^^^^^^^^^^^^^^

+The Mobile Wallet is a digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, and to export and import your accounts and identities.

 .. _glossary-winning-probability: